Groodian/HomeMission/README.md

   - Show points for selected task type / modify points for new task type
   - Option to create a series
 - Show task details when clicked on task
-  - Complete task
-  - Assign / unassign task or completion info
-  - Delete one task / all tasks from a series / following

 ### Statistics Page <!-- TODO -->